http://www.sdcoe.net/business2/risk/claim-district.pdf

 from responsibility for his or her "own fraud."

-their alleged acts of intentional misrepresentation as a matter of law.
+for their alleged acts of intentional misrepresentation as a matter of law.
 We reject this claim.
-Assuming without
+Assuming

-deciding that Brokers have standing to invoke or rely upon the provisions of those exculpatory clauses as a
+without deciding that Brokers have standing to invoke or rely upon the provisions of those exculpatory clauses

-defense to Buyers' cause of action for intentional misrepresentation, those provisions must be deemed to be
+as a defense to Buyers' cause of action for intentional misrepresentation, those provisions must be deemed to

-of Appeal, without citing section 1668, held that a contract clause stating the parties relied only on representations
+Court of Appeal, without citing section 1668, held that a contract clause stating the parties relied only on

-contained in the contract does not bar, as a matter of law, a claim for intentional misrepresentation.
-(Ron
+representations contained in the contract does not bar, as a matter of law, a claim for intentional

-not support the trial court's erroneous decision that, as a matter of law, Buyers cannot make a prima facie showing
+and do not support the trial court's erroneous decision that, as a matter of law, Buyers cannot make a prima

 2. Buyers' Alleged Failure To Diligently Investigate Brokers' Representations